voyeg3r/dotfaster/vim/wiki/dicasvim.md

 # Moving around - |anti pattern|

-    g; ....... goes to older position on changelist (last change) g, ....... goes to newer positoin on changelist
+    g; ....... goes to older position on changelist (oldest change) g, ....... goes to newer positoin on changelist (newest change)

     you can also jump using <C-o>